AngusWright/AstroStats/README.md

 Repository for Angus H Wright's Introduction to Statistics for Astronomers and Physicists Lecture Materials

 # Viewing the Lecture Notes
 The lecture notes are provided in viewable-on-github format by clicking on the various "markdown" (.md) files in the "Md" directory directly above this description.
 Note, however, that much of the long-form LaTeX equations are not well-compiled in the github format.
-For this reason you may prefer to compile the lecture notes on your own machine (see below).
-For convenience, direct links to the Lectures are provided here:
+For this reason you may prefer to compile the lecture notes on your own machine (see below), or download the PDF versions from [the PDF folder](https://github.com/AngusWright/AstroStats/blob/master/PDF/).

+For convenience, direct links to the view-on-github Lectures are provided here:

 - [Lecture 0: Course Outline and a Crash Course in R and Python](https://github.com/AngusWright/AstroStats/blob/master/Md/IntroductionToStatistics_Section0.md)
 - [Lecture 1a: Data Description and Summarisation](https://github.com/AngusWright/AstroStats/blob/master/Md/IntroductionToStatistics_Section1a.md)